elee131/SnapQuest_Full/README.md

 ## Description
 SnapQuest offers our users a daily "Quest" target to take a picture of.
 An example of a quest may be something like "take a picture of cherry blossoms".
 The targets are carefully crafted to get our users to take a stroll and enjoy nature, promoting staying active and and taking a moment to breathe.

+### Background
+The inital concept of the Snap Quest app originated during the "YouCode" hackathon at UBC.
+Driven by our passion to see it flourish and improve, we committed to its further development.
+This dedication motivated us to spend our summer break advancing this project, spanning from April 2024 to September 2024.

 ### Techologies Used

 ![Javascript](https://img.shields.io/badge/Javascript-F0DB4F?style=for-the-badge&labelColor=black&logo=javascript&logoColor=F0DB4F)